zshi-redhat/microshift/assets/components/ovn/README.md

 #### update ovnk manifests

-Some hardcoded values need to change in ovnk manifests:

-1. Replace `10.73.116.66` in `assets/components/ovn/master/daemonset.yaml` and `assets/components/ovn/node/daemonset.yaml` to the ip address of your test env.

-2. (Optional) `/var/lib/microshift/resources/kubeadmin/kubeconfig` is mounted to `master/daemonset.yaml` and `node/daemonset.yaml`, Change it if you have customized microshift data directory (cfg.DataDir)
+1. (Optional) `/var/lib/microshift/resources/kubeadmin/kubeconfig` is mounted to `master/daemonset.yaml` and `node/daemonset.yaml`, Change it if you have customized microshift data directory (cfg.DataDir)

 #### make and run microshift